shanjing/MarginCall/README.md

 - MCP and tool-calling to provide real-time knowledge

 2. Infrastructure
-- 3-tier cache for different data sources with 80%+ expected cache hits (performance, cost control)
+- 3-tier cache for different data sources with 80%+ expected cache hits to reduce latency
-- Token Monitoring and Rate-Limit to avoid flooding session states (cost control)
+- Token Monitoring and Rate-Limit to avoid flooding session states for cost control

 3. Agent Development
 - System and Agentic two layers with separate schemas for quick development and easy debugging